Vindexus/mcgrules/onemoresong.md

 ## Playing Your Turn

+### Removing Fans
+At the start of your turn, you **may** remove a dancer with your token on it.
+The dancer is discarded, the token is returned to you, and you Fill the Dancefloor.
+This is useful if you are **out of tokens**.

+### Playing Your Song
-What you can do on your turn is determined by the action icon on the song you played.
+What actions you can take are determined by the action icon on the song you played.
 Each song card allows you to either

 1. Place a token and perform a limited action
 2. Don't place a token but perform a non-limited action

-The song types and their actions are below:

-### Action Types
+## Action Types

----

 ### Left/Right (⬅️➡️)